ptsteadman/notebook/log.md

 other client work.
 In that order.
 Obviously I want to do other client work for money and to make them happy, and I will use that motivation to motivate myself to do the goals.

+### Friday, August 5th 2016

+At defcon.
+Excellent.

+New works: columnist, comfort zone, cool, facist, publicize.

+The definition of privacy is the weakest link in discussions about privacy.

+Privacy is a cognitive artifact.

+Boundaries

+There is no intrinsic right to privacy, intellectual property.

+Privacy advocates are fighting a losing rear-guard action against reality.

+Determined by the level of abstraction at which you can see.

+You are known better than you know yourself.
+Because you don't see yourself at that level of abstraction.